adavesik/play_quizes/README.md

 **Given the string**  [] ( { } ) " should return true.
 **Given the string** ( [ ) ] or ( ( ( ) should return false.

 > HA!
-This kind of taskswe did when were student
+This kind of tasks we did when were students
-> and has a work to write a lexical parser
+> and had a work to write a lexical parser
 > for any "invented" programming language!
-> So... this was done with pleasure))
+> So... this quiz was done with pleasure))

 Thanks!